somia/ninchat-sdk-android/README.md

 The `start` method opens the SDK UI automatically.

+The SDK does some things asynchronously before the SDK UI opens.
+Therefore it is recommended that the host application displays a spinner or some other visual cue after the SDK has been started.
+The spinner/whatever can be dismissed when
+1. The SDK returns and the `onActivityResult` method of the calling Activity is called with the default or the given `requestCode` (see the [Optional parameters](#optionalparameters) section) or
+2. The host application subscribes to LocalBroadcastManager's broadcasts with the Intent action `NinchatSession.Broadcast.QUEUES_UPDATED` that is sent when the SDK opens its UI.
+Alternatively, should there be any issues with the SDK launch that prevent the SDK from starting, the host application can catch that by subscribing to LocalBroadcastManager's broadcasts with the Intent action `NinchatSession.Broadcast.START_FAILED`.

 ### Setting metadata

 The `NinchatSession` class has a setter for audience metadata (i.e. user information).
 It's specified as a `com.ninchat.client.Props` object: